Friday, September 2, 2022

 The Ethical Slut goes in search of a Zen teacher

 I had an email exchange with a well-regarded senior Zen teacher from the same lineage as I practice in.
 Our conversation quickly veered off into a dead end, and I was left wondering what I’d said wrong.
-I am going to talk about some private communication so I will not name names, but I don’t have to flesh out the full context of our exchange.
+I am going to talk about private communication, so I will not name names, but I will flesh out the full context of our exchange.
 I was not teacher-shopping.
 I simply asked a question.

 Rigid Roshi came down on me like a ton of bricks.
-After questioning the credentials of several of the teachers I mentioned, he asked how could I expect to make any real progress unless I found my master, stuck it out, drilled down and got to the heart of the matter?
+After questioning the credentials of several of the teachers I mentioned, he asked how I could expect to make any real progress unless I found my master, stuck it out, drilled down, and got to the heart of the matter?
 I may be generalizing a bit, but that was the tone.
-I was looking for a place to do retreats near to where I live, but quickly decided that it would not be with the Rigid Roshi.
+I was looking for a place to do retreats near where I live, but I quickly decided that it would not be with Rigid Roshi.

 Yesterday a Zen friend asked me why we need teachers anyway?
 A good question.
-It is of course pretty standard practice in Zen to seek out a teacher at some point.
-I’ve heard the tired old saying that when you’re ready the teacher will come to you.
+It is, of course, pretty standard practice in Zen to seek out a teacher at some point.
+I’ve heard the tired old saying that when you’re ready, the teacher will come to you.
 I like the mystical lyricism of the sentiment.
 It even has a touch of magic, but there’s definitely a lot more involved.
 Usually something happened on the cushion that made you want to go deeper, some experience caught you off guard and merited further exploration, perhaps you just wanted someone to talk to as you venture into unfamiliar territory, or maybe you got lucky and met someone you clicked with, a true dharma friend.
 I can locate some or all of those motivations in my own search for teachers at various times.
-For the most part I’ve always had a teacher over the nearly 50 years I’ve practiced.
+For the most part, I’ve always had a teacher over the nearly 50 years I’ve practiced.
 I do better when I have one.
 I’m more focused, more happy.
 I actually encountered Buddhism when I met someone whom I could really call a Buddhist.
-I’d read a few things but then I set out to meet a teacher.
+I’d read a few things, and then I set out to meet a teacher.
 Although I didn’t ever formally become his student, I visited this very experienced meditation practitioner many times over the years, listening to him, asking him questions, participating in his practice and observing how he behaved.
 So I’m prejudiced.
 I’ve had several connections with other men and women who were solid practitioners.
 I've been lucky.
 They were very decent human beings.
 There was a connection.
 It can go deep.
+And for the record, I was never emotionally, sexually, or financially abused.

 But to get back to Rigid Roshi’s criticism.
 Why just one?
 Where does that lead?
 What kind of relationship is required?
 What are the boundaries?
-What happens if it becomes a tired old stale relationship like a dead marriage, or what, and this is not unknown, what if becomes abusive?
+What happens if it becomes a tired, old, stale relationship like a dead marriage, or what, and this is not unknown, if it becomes abusive?
 What is the value?
 What if when you haven’t found true love, you play the field and sleep around?
-Like many westerners I’ve sampled from various traditions.
+Like many Westerners, I’ve sampled from various traditions.
 I’ve spent time in at least two Tibetan traditions, or at least spent untold hours studying, going to classes, even seeking refuge and receiving empowerments.
-I’ve done vipassana retreats, and read their literature.
+I’ve done vipassana retreats and read their literature.
 I’ve worked with four Soto teachers, done many sesshins, lived in practice centers.
 I’ve done koan practice with at least 6 authorized teachers.
 I’m a total slut.
-I began my checkered Buddhist practice in about 1973.
-With several extended hiatus for psychological work, and a painful exploration in the world of drugs, I’m coming up on 50 years of practice.
+I began my checkered Buddhist practice in 1973.
+With several extended hiatuss for psychological work and a painful exploration of the world of drugs, I’m coming up on 50 years of practice.
 Do I still work with a teacher?
 Yes.
 Does it take time to develop a fruitful collaboration with him or her?
 Obviously.
 Do I have boundaries?
 You betcha.
 Do I recommend it?
 The jury’s out.
-But I do know this: in the West we do not have a solid tradition of established Buddhist practices rooted in our culture.
-As you walk down the street, the Methodist Church might be right next to Saint Catherine’s parish, but the Rinzai temple is not to be found.
-The Tibetan lama has just opened his center in an old fraternity house, and is very busy, way too busy to give you much individual attention.
-Of course you’re going to look around for a little love and affection.
+But I do know this: in the West, we do not have a solid tradition of established Buddhist practices rooted in our culture.
+As you walk down the street, the Methodist Church is right next to Saint Catherine’s parish, but the Rinzai temple is not to be found.
+The Tibetan lama has just opened his center in an old fraternity house, but he's very busy, way too busy to give you much individual attention.
+Of course, you’re going to look around for a little love and affection.
 We’re humans.

 Which brings me back to my original question: How does an ethical slut find a teacher and actually develop a good relationship?

 • We’re equals in the relationship.
 There's a lot I don't know.
-If you have the answer to a question that I’m looking for, I will be grateful if you share it.
+If you have the answer to a question I’m looking for, I will be grateful if you share it.
 But that’s it.
 I am assuming that it comes with no strings attached.
-If I see tell tale signs that you are going to demand something that I’m unwilling to give, it’s time to say good bye.
+If I see telltale signs that you are going to demand something that I’m unwilling to give, it’s time to say goodbye.

 • I don’t do well with either domination or subservience.